 Khari Wyatt is the descendant of runaway slaves and inner-city America with its adversities, tragedies and triumphs; the son of high school sweethearts: a mother who is an artist and a father who courageously moved his young family from the rust-belt to our Nation's Capital to find a better life; the grandson of men who wore blue collars

-He was recently selected to write and develop his play, Starchild, in the Circle X Theatre Company Evolving Playwrights Group.
+His play, The One, was recently chosen to be developed in The Road Theatre Company Under Construction Playwrights Group.
+His play, Speakeasy, was chosen for Moving Arts Season’s Readings play readings series and Antaeus Theatre Company’s Lab Results Reading Series.
+He was selected to write and develop his play, Starchild, in the Circle X Theatre Company Evolving Playwrights Group.
 He was one of eleven writers of #While We Breathe: A Night of Creative Protest, a streaming theatrical event produced by Brian Moreland and Arvind Ethan David.
-His audio plays, “Zip Code 90011 South Central Los Angeles: Speakeasy” and “Zip Code 91331 Pacoima: Gold & Shine” were commissioned and produced by Antaeus Theatre Company for its Zip Code Plays series.
-Moving Arts, Chalk Repertory Theatre as well as the DC Black Theatre Festival have hosted his plays for readings and workshops.
-His play “Some Type of Ecstasy” was a semifinalist for the Eugene O’Neill Theater Center’s National Playwrights Conference.
+His audio plays, “Zip Code 90011 South Central Los Angeles: Speakeasy” and “Zip Code 91331 Pacoima: Gold & Shine” were commissioned and produced by Antaeus Theatre Company for its Zip Code Plays podcast.
+Moving Arts, Antaeus Theatre Company, Chalk Repertory Theatre as well as the DC Black Theatre Festival have hosted his plays for readings and workshops.
+His play “Some Type of Ecstasy” was a semifinalist for the Ashland New Play Festival and the Eugene O’Neill Theater Center’s National Playwrights Conference.
 His ten-minute play, “Ingredients,” was produced as part of the Moving Arts- Los Angeles County Museum of Art’s Night at the Museum.

 Wyatt is an alumnus of Howard University and earned an MFA in Film from Columbia University in the City of New York.
-He is member of Antaeus Theatre Company Playwrights Lab, Moving Arts and the Playwrights Union.
+He is member of Moving Arts, the Playwrights Union, and is a twice selected MacDowell fellow for playwriting.

 IMDB: